Prepare an in-depth analysis of the following case studies during the semester. The guidelines are:

 - Name the specific disruptions using Christensen’s’ terminology and describe how they will impact the above market(s).

-- How will you cost-justify / evaluate the use of blockchain in the context of the above recommendations?
+- How will you cost-justify / evaluate the use of IOT in the context of the above recommendations?
 Be specific with regard to both tangible and intangible costs/ risks and benefits.

-- Teams will present a consensus case presentation to the class.
+- Teams will present a summary consensus case presentation to the class.

 Summarize your analysis in a set of no more than 5 PowerPoint slides.
 Use the main slides to communicate the key points in a concise and direct manner.
 You may use the “notes” section on PowerPoint to add more detail and justification.
 Do not fill the main slides with text.
 The slides should (a) apply class materials, and (b) include a balanced perspective which explains both the rationale for a recommendation (the why), and any potential risks (the downsides).